rofenac/blog2/README.md

-# My ReactJS Blog
+# My IS 390 Blog

-### This blog will chronicle my ReactJS journey and how I develop the Darn Fine PMP Quiz App (DFPMPQA).
-Huzzah!
+### This blog will chronicle my journey into the nascent field of Quantum AI.